PagerDuty/pd-oncall-chat-topic/README.md

   (where `schedule` is the PagerDuty Schedule ID, and `slack` is the Slack Channel ID.
 You can have a space-separated list of channels. `sched_name` is optional and if omitted will be looked up) If you have a split on-call rotation, you may place multiple comma-separated schedules and schedule names.

+## Features
+- **Automatic Slack Handle Resolution**: The lambda now attempts to resolve PagerDuty user email addresses to Slack user handles (e.g., `<@U123456>`) for better notification integration.
+If email lookup fails or no email is available, it falls back to displaying the username.
+- **Multiple Schedule Support**: Support for comma-separated schedules in a single configuration entry.
+- **Flexible Topic Updates**: Updates Slack channel topics with current on-call information from PagerDuty schedules.

 ## Architecture
 The main part of this infrastructure is an AWS Lambda Function that operates on